top of page

 Brownstein attorneys and staff are responsible for the execution of this conference.
 All conference registration fees and sponsorship funds are applied toward the costs of the event itself including: venue space, food and beverages, event supplies, furniture rentals and audio visual equipment.
 This conference is operated at a loss, with the remaining costs borne by Brownstein as the primary conference sponsor.
 We do this in an effort to ensure that conference attendance is feasible for women throughout the water industry, irrespective of financial capacity.
 All Brownstein attorney time is volunteered.

 Brownstein’s Water Group is one of the nation’s top water law practices, possessing unparalleled experience in every aspect of water rights, supply, use, distribution and policy.
-Our Water Group includes more than 30 attorneys, sixteen of whom are women.
+Our Water Group includes more than 25 attorneys, fifteen of whom are women.
 Our practice and track record includes the most significant and complex water projects and litigation in the nation.
 We represent both public and private water producers, suppliers and providers, including municipalities, wholesale and retail water agencies, public utilities, industrial users, banks and other investors, real estate and land developers, agricultural interests, significant land owners and various water-related public policy organizations.

 Recognition of Diversity, Equity & Inclusion